JoshTeperman/notes/apollo.md

   defaultOptions: {},
 })
 ```

+`import ApolloClient from 'apollo-boost';` imports the full version of ApolloClient, which doesn't support specifying link / cache.
+You can `import { ApolloClient } from 'apollo-boost';`, which is the Apollo Boost version of ApolloClient and doesn't require link/cache.

+Alternatively, you can just import the full client with `import ApolloClient from 'apollo-client';`.

 `cache`: Apollo Client uses an Apollo Cache instance to handle its caching strategy.
 The recommended cache is apollo-cache-inmemory, which exports an { InMemoryCache }.